Cycloserine: History

 The compound was first isolated nearly simultaneously by two teams.
 Workers at Merck isolated the compound, which they called oxamycin, from a species of Streptomyces.
 The same team prepared the molecule synthetically.
 Workers at Eli Lilly isolated the compound from strains of Streptomyces orchidaceus.
 It was shown to hydrolyze to serine and hydroxylamine.

+Society and culture

 Economics

 In the U.S., the price of cycloserine increased from $500 for 30 pills to $10,800 in 2015 after the Chao Center for Industrial Pharmacy and Contract Manufacturing changed ownership to Rodelis Therapeutics in August 2015.

 The price increase was rescinded after the previous owner, the Purdue University Research Foundation, which retained "oversight of the manufacturing operation" intervened and Rodelis returned the drug to an NGO of Purdue University.
 The foundation now will charge $1,050 for 30 capsules, twice what it charged before".
 Eli Lilly has been criticised for not ensuring that the philanthropic initiative continued.
 Due to US antitrust laws, however, no company may control the price of a product after it is outlicensed.